128technology/docs/docs/intro_rollback.md

 - System state and configuration outside of the datamodel (for example; analytics, logs, custom salt states, user-installed packages) will not be preserved after a reinstall, except for those required for basic system functionality and cloud connectivity.

-- Some reinstallations may be impossible due to incompatibilities between firmware versions.
-For example, if the user has configured a feature that did not exist in older software, reinstalling to the older version will not retain the feature configuration.

 - SSR plugins may be downgraded (but not removed) as part of a reinstall, if the currently installed plugins are not compatible with the target SSR version.

 ## Legacy Rollback